Kaaval (2015 film): Production

 Nagendran, a former assistant of Seeman and Susi Ganesan announced in September 2013 that he would make his directorial debut with the project titled as Nee Yellam Nalla Varuvada named after the dialogue spoken by Santhanam.
 Vimal, Samuthirakani recruited to play prominent characters along with Punnagai Poo Geetha, producer of this film playing the lead actress, M. S. Bhaskar, Singamuthu, Imman Annachi and Kumki Ashwin playing supporting roles.
-Priyanka Chopra's cousin Mannara (Barbie Handa) was selected to perform an item number.
+Mannara Chopra was selected to perform an item number.

 G. V. Prakash Kumar was signed to produce the music, N. K. Ekambaram to handle the cinematography and Praveen-Srikanth were signed as the editors.
 Silva, Na.
 Muthukumar and Videsh were chosenas the stunt coordinator, lyricist and art director, respectively.
 The film which was reported to be based on a real-life incident started its filming in Pondicherry, which was held in Tamil Nadu and Kerala for 60 days.
 Nagendran revealed that the film was based on M. Phil study which revolves 34,712 murders took place from 1995 to 2014.
 In April 2015, the film's title was changed into Kaaval as many people who saw the film, including promising directors, top industry personnel and police officials felt that the film deserved a more serious and purposeful title.

 Soundtrack

-The soundtrack was composed by G. V. Prakash Kumar with background score composed by Dharan Kumar.
+The soundtrack was composed by G. V. Prakash Kumar and Dharan Kumar with background score composed by Dharan Kumar.

 Release

 The film was given a "U/A" certificate by Central Board of Film Certification.
-The film was initially slated to release on June 19 but eventually released on June 26.
+The film was initially slated to release on 19 June but eventually released on 26 June.